A-level Results Day 2019

 If you think you may have to enter Clearing, it's a good idea to look at your options before results day, even though you can't add a Clearing choice until 3pm.
 This will give you time to look at opportunities and whether there are any courses or universities you like the look of.

-Should I take anything with me?
+Is there anything I need to take with me?

 Before you leave to collect your A level results from your school or college, we recommend you take a few things with you: